shacharmirkin/pmt/README.md

 ## References:
-- Shachar Mirkin, Scott Nowson, Caroline Brun and Julien Perez.
-Motivating Personality-aware Machine Translation.
+- Shachar Mirkin, Scott Nowson, Caroline Brun and Julien Perez. *Motivating Personality-aware Machine Translation*.
 In Proceedings of the Conference on Empirical Methods in Natural Language (EMNLP) 2015, Lisbon, Portugal.
-- Ella Rabinovich, Raj Nath Patel, Shachar Mirkin, Lucia Specia and Shuly Wintner.
-Personalized Machine Translation: Preserving Original Author Traits.
+- Ella Rabinovich, Raj Nath Patel, Shachar Mirkin, Lucia Specia and Shuly Wintner. *Personalized Machine Translation: Preserving Original Author Traits*.
 In Proceedings of the European Chapter of the Association for Computational Linguistics (EACL) 2017, Valencia, Spain.
-- Salah Ait-Mokhtar, Jean-Pierre Chanod, Claude Roux.
-A multi-input dependency parser.
+- Salah Ait-Mokhtar, Jean-Pierre Chanod, Claude Roux. *A multi-input dependency parser*.
 In Proceedings of the Seventh IWPT (International Workshop on Parsing Technologies) 2001, Beijing, China.